At A Glance: Germany

 GOVERNMENT TYPE: Federal parliamentary republic

-HEAD OF GOVERNMENT: Chancellor Angela Merkel (since November 22, 2005)
+HEAD OF GOVERNMENT: Chancellor Olaf Scholz (since December 2021)

-LEGISLATIVE BRANCH: bicameral Parliament or Parliament consists of Federal Council or Bundesrat (69 seats; members appointed by each of the 16 state governments) Federal Diet or Bundestag (709 seats - total seats can vary each electoral term; approximately one-half of members directly elected in multi-seat constituencies by proportional representation vote and approximately one-half directly elected in single-seat constituencies by simple majority vote; members serve 4-year terms)
+LEGISLATIVE BRANCH: bicameral Parliament consists of: Federal Council or Bundesrat (69 seats statutory, 71 current; members appointed by each of the 16 state governments); Federal Diet or Bundestag (736 seats statutory, 736 for the 2021-25 term - total seats can vary each electoral term; currently includes 4 seats for independent members; approximately one-half of members directly elected in multi-seat constituencies by proportional representation vote and approximately one-half directly elected in single-seat constituencies by simple majority vote; members’ terms depend upon the states they represent)